aframevr/aframe/docs/introduction/hosting-and-publishing.md

 ## Publishing a Site

 There are many free services to deploy and host a site.
-We'll go over some of the more easier or popular options, but there are certainly other options such as AWS, Heroku, or self-hosting.
+We'll go over some of the more easy or popular options, but there are certainly other options such as AWS, Heroku, or self-hosting.
 An important note is that these sites should be served with SSL/HTTPS due to a common security restriction of the browser's WebVR API.
 All the options below serve with SSL/HTTPS.